alloy-rs/alloy/EIP8141_MIGRATION.md

 The aggregate frame receipt status means “all frames succeeded.”
 This is a convenience policy, not a consensus field in the frame receipt encoding.

+## Typed frame fields

+Frame targets and signature signers are `FrameAddress` values and signature messages are `SignatureMessage` values.
+Decoding rejects malformed address and message lengths and the reserved zero digest, so consensus types never hold a malformed target, signer, or message.
+Use `resolve_frame_target()` or `Frame::resolved_target()` to substitute the sender for an empty target, and `FrameSignature::validate_structure_with_sender()` for the remaining structural signature checks; `TxEip8141::validate()` applies them to every entry.

 ## Building and sending

 The provider's wallet filler preserves an EIP-7594 sidecar in